nashville-software-school/server-side-python-curriculum/INSTALLATIONS.md

 # Initial Course Installs

-## SQL Browser
+## TablePlus

-The [DB browser for SQLite](http://sqlitebrowser.org/) will let you view, query and manage your databases during the course.
+[TablePlus](https://tableplus.io/) will let you view, query and manage your SQLite databases during the course.

 ## Python